 Tues Nite Tie Flyers

-So, if your are interested in learning about a fly fishing destination close to home, the Colorado River, if you are interested in watching some fine fly tyers before the meeting; or, if you just want to visit and mingle with others interested in the sport of fly fishing, come on by, you are welcome and we would be glad to have you.
+So, if you are interested in learning about fly fishing opportunities, fly fishing gear, fly tying, casting or rod building; or, if you just want to visit and mingle with others interested in the sport of fly fishing, come on by the Mini Expo, you are welcome and we would be glad to have you.

 The social scene before the meeting begins.